BrendanCooney/the-ultimate-gamers-quiz/README.md

 * Paint.net: I used Paint.net to rework the logo design and resize the favicon.

-* Python Tutor: This was used for running and checking functions
+* JSHint was used to help me with the JavaScript